 - Payment history (35 percent) — The history of previous credit or loans shows your record for making payments.
 Missed or late payments, past due items and accounts in delinquency will lower your credit score.
 It also shows the number of accounts you have paid as agreed.

 - Amounts owed (30 percent) — This shows the amount you currently owe on loans or lines of credit.
 It looks at the number of accounts you have open and the balances on each account.

 - Length of credit (15 percent) — This factor looks at how long you have had different credit accounts and how long it has been since there has been activity on each account.

 - New credit (10 percent) — This refers to the number of recently opened accounts, as well as the number of recent credit inquiries.
 It also looks at how long it has been since new accounts were opened and if you have re-established positive credit after a past payment problem.

 - Types of credit (10 percent) — The different types of credit you have (e.g., credit cards, mortgages, installment loans) is also considered.

-Average FICO scores — FICO scores are calculated on a scale with results typically ranging from 300 to 850.
+FICO scores are calculated on a scale with results typically ranging from 300 to 850.
 Lenders have their own way of evaluating credit scores.
-Some might say a good score is anything over 600, and others say a score isn’t considered good until it reaches 720.
+Some might say a good score is anything over 600, others say a score isn’t considered good until it reaches 720.
 The credit score requirements for loans have also gone up in the last few years.
-Typically, a high credit score would be 720 or higher, a medium score ranges from 625 to 719 and a low score is anything under 625.
+A high credit score would be 720 or higher, a medium score ranges from 625 to 719 and a low score is anything under 625.

-Improving credit scores — Credit scores are not static.
+Credit scores are not static.
 Scores change every time you make a payment, miss a payment or open new lines of credit.
 They even change simply as time passes.
-If you have a lower credit score, you can improve it by taking care of delinquent accounts and making all of your future payments on time.
-If your score is low because you haven’t used much credit, opening a credit card and making timely payments will help build a strong credit history.
+If you have a lower credit score, you can improve it by taking care of delinquent accounts.
+Making all of your future payments on time will help as well.
+If your score is low opening a credit card and making timely payments will build a strong credit history.